 - Trend: unknown

 - Size: 20-50mm

-The Cap-Haiten Least gecko is found in northern Haiti at sea level.
+The Cap-Haitien Least gecko is found in northern Haiti at sea level.

 Habitat and Ecology

-Virtually nothing is known about this elusive species but by looking at other members of the Sphaerodactylidae family, scientists predict that the Cap-Haiten Least gecko lives in mesic moderately moist environments.
+Virtually nothing is known about this elusive species but by looking at other members of the Sphaerodactylidae family, scientists predict that the Cap-Haitien Least gecko lives in mesic moderately moist environments.